granicz/SiteFi/README.md

 # 3. Writing your articles

 The markdown files for your articles are in `src\Hosted\posts`.
-Add your `.md` files to this folder with the naming convention `YYYY-MM-DD-YourArticleTitle.md`.
+Add your `.md` files to this folder with the naming convention `YYYY-MM-DD-YourArticleTitle.md` or `YYYYMMDD-YourArticleTitle.md`.
 Give at least the title in the YAML header, as follows:

 ```
 ---